Overview

 Telecommunications

-There are five mobile operators in Vietnam: VNPT-Vinaphone, Mobifone, Viettel, Vietnammobile,and Gtel.
-There are also three mobile virtual network operators (MVNO), namely Dong Duong Telecom (iTel), Mobicast (Reddi) and Asim Telecom (Local).
-Three network operators, namely VNPT-Vinaphone Viettel and Mobifone hold a combined market share of approximately 95 percent.
-According to Vietnam’s Ministry of Information and Communications, Vietnam had roughly 125 million mobile phones subscribers as of February 2021, a penetration rate of 129 percent.
+The telecommunications sector is dominated by state-owneded companies, with five mobile operators active in Vietnam: VNPT-Vinaphone, Mobifone, Viettel, Vietnammobile, and Gtel.
+There are also three mobile virtual network operators (MVNO), Dong Duong Telecom (iTel), Mobicast (Reddi) and Asim Telecom (Local).
+Three network operators, VNPT-Vinaphone, Viettel, and Mobifone, hold a combined market share of approximately 95%.
+According to Vietnam’s Ministry of Information and Communications, there were 127.207 million mobile subscribers as of September 2022.
+By the end of 2032, it is expected that Vietnam will have approximately 129.2mn subscribers, with an average annual growth rate of just 0.5% over the 2022-2032 period.
+By 2032, 89.2% of connections will be 5G-capable.
+The Vietnam mobile market is already highly saturated, with penetration rate of around 128% and organic growth likely to be slow.

-Revenue from traditional telecommunications services, namely voice and text message, which accounted for roughly 54 percent of the total revenue is expected to continue to decline due to the saturation of mobile phone subscribers, continued reduced service rates, and popularity of over-the-top calling and texting services.
+Revenue from traditional telecommunications services, namely voice and text message, which accounted for roughly 54% of the total revenue is expected to continue to decline due to the saturation of mobile phone subscribers, continued reduced service rates, and popularity of over-the-top calling and texting services.

-Therefore, three major operators, namely Viettel, Vinaphone and Mobifone, have shifted their focus to providing digital infrastructure and services such as digital services, fiber optic infrastructure, digital payment, and cloud services.
+Given recent trends, three major operators, Viettel, Vinaphone and Mobifone, have shifted their focus to providing digital infrastructure and services such as digital services, fiber optic infrastructure, digital payment, and cloud services.
 These carriers have also piloted 5G technology successfully in the cities of Hanoi, Da Nang and Ho Chi Minh City and plan on commercializing 5G services in 2022.
-Telecomunications service firms are expected to invest up to USD 2.5 billion to deploy and commercialize 5G technology from 2020-2025.
+Telecommunications service firms are expected to invest up to USD 2.5 billion to deploy and commercialize 5G technology from 2020-2025.

 Smart Cities

 The smart city concept was introduced in Vietnam in 2007 when the Ministry of Construction conducted a study on urban infrastructure planning for the development of a smart city in Vietnam.
-48 among 63 centrally-managed cities and provinces throughout Vietnam have been approved to develop a smart city in their localities, to date, as the country has seen a robust urbanization rate of more than 30 percent per year during the past ten years.
-According to the Vietnam Urban Development Association, the country has 819 cities as of 2019 and is forecast to have approximately 50 percent of its population living in urban areas by 2040.
-The economic growth in urban areas reached an average rate of 12 percent per year, 1.5 times higher than the national rate.
+48 of the 63 centrally managed cities and provinces throughout Vietnam have been approved to develop a smart city in their localities, to date, as the country has seen a robust urbanization rate of more than 30% per year during the past ten years.
+According to the Vietnam Urban Development Association, the country has 819 cities as of 2019 and is forecast to have approximately 50% of its population living in urban areas by 2040.
+The economic growth in urban areas reached an average rate of 12% per year, 1.5 times higher than the national rate.
 Accelerated urbanization and correspondent economic growth are driving city governments in Vietnam to deploy smart technological solutions towards the goals of developing and managing their urban infrastructures efficiently and sustainably as well as providing digital government services to residents and businesses.
 To achieve these goals, several major cities in Vietnam, especially Hanoi, Ho Chi Minh City, and Da Nang plan to develop several Smart Cities projects.

 Cybersecurity

-According to a recent report by Ken Research, Vietnam’s cybersecurity market is forecasted to reach USD 215 million in total revenue by 2023 and is projected to grow at approximately 15 percent per year in 2022 and 2023.
-The World Bank estimates that Vietnam’s digital economy will exceed USD 43 billion by 2025 as the country pursues projects in e-government, internet of things, smart cities, financial technology, artificial intelligence, etc. However, with this unprecedented growth and demand for digital services throughout the country, the public and private sectors face an increase in cyber threats, and attacks, that are sophisticated and pose a true threat to private information.
+According to a recent report by Ken Research, Vietnam’s cybersecurity market is forecasted to reach USD 215 million in total revenue by 2023 and is projected to grow at approximately 15% per year in 2022 and 2023.
+The World Bank estimates that Vietnam’s digital economy will exceed USD 43 billion by 2025 as the country pursues projects in e-government, internet of things, smart cities, financial technology, artificial intelligence, etc. However, with this unprecedented growth and demand for digital services throughout the country, the public and private sectors face an increase in cyber threats.

-In an effort to improve the cybersecurity capabilities of the public sector, in June 2019 the Government of Vietnam issued Decree 14 stating that government agencies at both the national and local levels (municipal and provincial levels), as well as state-owned enterprises, are to strengthen their cybersecurity capabilities by implementing appropriate cybersecurity solutions.
-In particular, Decree 14 mandated that from 2020-2025 the public sector must spend at least 10 percent of their organization’s total annual information technology expenditure on cybersecurity solutions and initiatives.
-On 15 August 2022, the Vietnamese Government issued Decree 53/2022/ND-CP detailing a number of articles of the 2018 Cybersecurity Law, and which sets out the requirements for such local data storage and local presence requirements.
-Decree 53 comes into effect from 1 October 2022.
+In effort to improve the cybersecurity capabilities of the public sector, in June 2019 the Government of Vietnam issued Decree 14 stating that government agencies at both the national and local levels (municipal and provincial levels), as well as state-owned enterprises, are to strengthen their cybersecurity capabilities by implementing appropriate cybersecurity solutions.
+Decree 14 mandated that from 2020-2025 the public sector must spend at least 10% of their organization’s total annual information technology expenditure on cybersecurity solutions and initiatives.
+The Government of Vietnam considers cybersecurity a critical part in realizing the country’s strategic goals for Digital Transformation.
+On August 10, 2022, the Prime Minister signed Decision 964/QĐ-TTg approving the Strategy for National Cyber Safety, Security, Active Responses to Challenges from Cyberspace until 2025 and Vision to 2030.
+On 15 August 2022, the Vietnamese Government issued Decree 53/2022/ND-CP detailing several articles of the 2018 Cybersecurity Law, and which sets out the requirements for such local data storage and local presence requirements.

 Opportunities